LEARNING TO PACKAGE IN A CHANGED WORLD

 Delivering value used to be determined by the range of products, price, when they could be delivered, and the quality of customer service.

-But the past few years has seen the environment rise up the political, corporate and consumer agenda.
-We all want to be responsible, and for many people that has shifted perceptions about brands.
+But the past few years have seen the environment rise up the political, corporate and consumer agenda.
+We all want to be responsible, and many people that have shifted their perceptions about brands.

 The lesson is that products must stand out in a crowded marketplace, whether that’s online or on a shop shelf.
 Get it right and you will have customers repurchasing, turning them into brand advocates.
 Get it wrong and, while your product might be fantastic, customers won’t see beyond the uninspiring or non-recyclable packaging it comes in.

-More practically, packaging design is also about thinking through each side of the packaging, and using graphic design and psychology to create optimal results.
-Packaging design used to be simple, now it’s not.
+More practically, packaging design is also about thinking through each side of the packaging and using graphic design and psychology to create optimal results.
+Packaging design used to be simple, but now it’s not.

 It’s now about understanding 2D and 3D representations, the use of colour and fonts, hot stamping and embossing.
 It’s about knowing what thickness of packaging to use, and how all that fits together to support and promote the brand.